 - Mince 3 cloves of garlic in a mincer or by hand.

 - Grate the fresh parmesan with a cheese grater.

-- Add the potato wedges to a large bowl.
-Drizzle cooking oil overtop (I used avocado oil) and add the minced garlic.
+- Add the potato wedges into a large bowl.
+Drizzle cooking oil over top and add the minced garlic.
 Toss everything together.

 - Add the grated parmesan and paprika.
 Toss with the potatoes until they're evenly coated.

-- Place each wedge on a baking rack or baking sheet in a single layer so that they're not touching eachother.
+- Place seasoned wedges in an even layer on the baking rack or baking sheet in a single layer so that they're not touching eachother.
 Sprinkle the tops with a little more paprika.
 Season with salt and pepper.